 For example, Qualcomm recently introduced a new infrastructure that will improve Wi-Fi connectivity and is poised to help with enhanced interconnectivity among smart-home devices.
 The 802.11ax solutions introduced are going to be huge for smart homes and IoT as they will aid in the density issue that many are facing.

-Another effort is in the form of fixed and wireless 5G.
-While not pure Wi-Fi, 5G networks could significantly assist in powering all of our Internet-connected devices to decrease the density challenges.
+Another effort is that in the form of 5G.
+While not pure Wi-Fi, 5G networks could significantly assist in powering all of our internet-connected devices to decrease the density challenges.
 These networks are poised to, of course, be faster than their 4G counterparts.
 They are also anticipated to be much smarter by leveraging sensors found in wearables, appliances, cars and more to better connect products.

 Until we have a network that can handle all of those connected devices at once, that reality will stay a fantasy.
 The time is now for us all to come together and act.